mernesto/gemini-file-search/README.md

 # Gemini File Search - Tutorial & Demo

-A beginner-friendly tutorial and demo application for Google's **newly announced Gemini File Search Tool**.
+A beginner-friendly tutorial and demo application in Python for Google's **newly announced Gemini File Search Tool**.
 This project provides a complete, working example of how to build an intelligent document search and chat application using Gemini's File Search API.
 Upload your PDF and text documents, and ask questions about them using natural language.
 The application demonstrates how the File Search Tool automatically indexes your documents and provides accurate, citation-backed answers.

-> **🚀 New Feature Alert!** Google's File Search Tool was just announced recently.
+> **🚀 New Feature Alert!** Google's [File Search in the Gemini API - Google Blog](https://blog.google/technology/developers/file-search-gemini-api/) was just announced recently.
 This repository serves as a practical tutorial to help developers get started with this powerful new capability.

 ## What is This?